St. Anne's High School, Bandra: Examination results

-On June 1, 1966.
-The day the SSC examination was declared, the first batch of SSC students graduated with flying colours.
+On June 1, 1966, The day the SSC examination was declared, the first batch of SSC students graduated with flying colours.
 The first SSC batch was in 1966 and they achieved a 100 per cent result.
 This was followed by 100 percent in 1967 and 1968 as well.
 However St Anne's had to wait for a long time to achieve the same success that they had achieved in 1966 to 1968 the wait took them 35 years until 2003, when St Anne's again achieved a cent percent result.
 The school achieved a cent percent result the following year in 2004.
 The same success the school achieved in 2014, after the ten years of waiting.

 School holidays

 The school remains closed on most Bank Holidays and on St. Anne's Feast Day which is on 26 July where there is a function organised by the school for the children.
-The summer vacation starts in May and ends in June,.
-There is also the Diwali and Christmas Vacations.
+The summer vacation starts in May and ends in June.
+The school also celebrates the Indian Festival Diwali and Christmas.
 The school has a function on Teacher's Day and Children's Day.